TomDDG/ZXPicoMD/README.md

 ## Usage
 The device is very simple to use.
 Upon booting the Spectrum you will see a Splash Screen which will disappear after a couple of seconds.
 The screen will then stay blank (OLED is off to prevent burn-in) and the blue LED (or whatever colour you picked) will light up on the side to indicate the device is ready for input, either from the IF1 or by the user pressing a button.
 You can now use all the normal commands on the Spectrum to control the drive such as `RUN`, `LOAD *"m";1;"aaa"` or `FORMAT "m";5;"blank"`.

-When the blue LED is on (input ready) you can also enter the Menu to select new cartrdiges etc... for full list of menu items see the chart below.
+When the blue LED is on so the unit is input ready you can enter the Menu to select new cartrdiges etc... for full list of menu items see the chart below.
 To enter the menu press the enter key which is 3rd from left.
 You should now see the Cartridge 1 icon.
 Pressing enter again takes you to the cartridge sub-menu, showing a folder icon.
 Pressing again and you will enter the file explorer where you can navigtate the listings to pick a new cartridge or snapshot to convert.

 The buttons are (from the left): Previous; Next; Enter; Back; Reset